-Human-Computer Interfaces for Performance
+2.4 Human-Computer Interfaces for Performance

-{better art & the future, p.99 or dot matrix mona lisa from artscience} In this section of our investigation of historical precedents the reader may rightfully get somewhat depressed.
-After examining a series of wonderfully free expressions of form, time, and structure, we are now in a place to review computational works.
-For the most part, these digital creations exhibit little of the glory seen in our previous examples yet provide appropriate backdrop for the motivation behind our current research.
+In this section of our investigation of historical precedents the reader may rightfully get somewhat depressed.
+After examining a series of free expressions of form, time, and structure, we are now in a place to review computational works.
+For the most part, these digital creations exhibit little of the glory seen in our previous examples.
+Yet the field of human-computer design is now over thirty years old and its history deserves examination.
+This history provides an appropriate backdrop for the motivation behind our current research.